Getting married in Fort Frances?

 IDENTIFICATION NEEDED FOR A MARRIAGE LICENCE

-Other examples of government issued ID:
+Please see HERE for other examples of government issued ID.

 If you were granted a divorce in Canada from a previous marriage, you must bring one of the following with your marriage licence application:

 - Court –certified true copy of either document

 Do not bring these documents, as they are not acceptable:

 If you annulled or dissolved your previous marriage outside of Canada, you must get permission from the Office of the Registrar General before we issue you a marriage licence.

 To get permission, you or your lawyer must send the following by mail to